-Getting around Laos on its own transport system is challenging due to the vehicle quality, slow travel and road condition.
+Getting around Laos on its own transport system is challenging due to the vehicle quality, slow travel, and road condition.
 Therefore, journeys can take a lot longer than distances that are shown on a map.
-Route 13 is the country’s main route which stretches from Luang Prabang, passing through Vientiane, Savannakhet and Pakse with a steady flow of bus traffic.
-Apart from Route 13, there are a wide range of road conditions from freshly paved carriageways to potholed tracks.
+Route 13 is the country’s main route which stretches from Luang Prabang, passing through Vientiane, Savannakhet, and Pakse with a steady flow of bus traffic.
+Apart from Route 13, there is a wide range of road conditions from freshly paved carriageways to potholed tracks.
 Anyway, it is still an adventure, and there are plenty of transport forms in Laos for your choice.
 Let’s find out below.

 Renting a bicycle for touring around the city such as Vientiane, Luang Prabang, Paske or Si Phan Don is not only saving money but good for active persons and easily access the tourist ways.
 It can cost 10,000-50,000LAK for a day.
 Do ask for a lock, helmet.
-Also remember to stay hydrated and look out for erratic traffic.
+Also, remember to stay hydrated and look out for erratic traffic.

 Songthaew or Jumbo

-Cheap fare at about 10,000-20,000LAK for this form of transportation, followed by a set route at irregular intervals.
+The cheap fare at about 10,000-20,000LAK for this form of transportation, followed by a set route at irregular intervals.
 However, do prepare yourself without surprise if you might be riding with many other locals from school children to those with their baskets of daily products (fish, rice…).

-You can rent motorbike which is automatic or semi-automatic from your accommodation in major tourist destinations.
+You can rent a motorbike which is automatic or semi-automatic from your accommodation in major tourist destinations.
 Cash deposit or your passport can be required in this case, but make sure that your personal document will be safe with you all the time to avoid any trouble on the way.
-Before departing, check carefully the bikes including breaks, tire pressure and shifting.
-Keep a full tank and wear helmet always.
+Before departing, check carefully the bikes including breaks, tire pressure, and shifting.
+Keep a full tank and wear a helmet always.

 VIP Night Bus

-Another form of transportation that you can try in Laos if the crowds, no seatbelt or someone’s leg or child to touch you do not cause so much uncomfortable to you, is a mini van at around 50,000LAK.
-Just show up at bus station and find the van to your desired place.
+Another form of transportation that you can try in Laos if the crowds, no seatbelt or someone’s leg or child to touch you do not cause so much uncomfortable to you, is a minivan at around 50,000LAK.
+Just show up at the bus station and find the van to your desired place.
 Its bags and cargo will go on the top of the vans.
 Take care of your personal valued things (money, passport).

 Cheaper than tourist buses with more frequent departure and allow you to get off anywhere along the route, not just major bus stations.
-However, you should be familiar as local way of sitting on little plastic stools which are put into the aisle for more seating or some motion sickness from the locals.
+However, you should be familiar with the local way of sitting on little plastic stools which are put into the aisle for more seating or some motion sickness from the locals.
 Bring a plastic bag with you in this case.

 This is the most reliable and faster way to travel in Laos.
-You can ask service from your accommodation or via travel agent.
+You can ask for service from your accommodation or via a travel agent.
 Offline maps app will be helpful to navigate because many Lao people are unfamiliar with reading maps and rely on landmarks.

 VI.
 Places to visit & Things to do in Laos